 “We’re still far from a world where everyone everywhere lives to old age in perfect health, and it’s going to take a lot of innovation to get us there.”

-The revolution is in their essence, and, nobody will be able to deny their absolute magnificence once the benefits rollout in public.
+The revolution is in their essence, and, nobody will be able to deny their absolute magnificence once the rollout of the benefit in public.

 We attribute this invention to the bioengineer, Stephen Quake of Stanford University.